slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 ## Step 1

 To be able to submit jobs to OSG, you'll need an authentication token and a project name in OSG.
-If you're already have that, you can proceed to Step 2.
+If you're already have that, you can proceed to **Step 2**.

 If you don't already have access, you can submit a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) requesting access to the Open Science Pool and mention in your ticket that you'll be submitting jobs from the `slateci.io` domain.
 An example request would be:

 *I am submitting this ticket to request a submit-token for the Open Science Pool and a project name so that I can test job submission to the OSG from SLATE.
 My jobs will be coming from the "slateci.io" domain.
-If you need any other information to process this request, please let me know*
+If you need any other information to process this request, please let me know.*

 Once your request is processed and approved, you should have a submit authentication token and project name that you can use in the next steps.
 For us, the access request was processed by the OSG team within one business day.

 ## Step 2

-Copy the submit token and paste it into a file named `submit-token`.
+- Copy the submit token and paste it into a file named `submit-token`.
-Then, create a secret using the below SLATE command as show below (where &lt;your-group&gt; in the command is the SLATE group you want to use, and &lt;a-cluster&gt; is the name of the target cluster you want to use for your deployment):
+- Then, create a secret using the below SLATE command as show below (where &lt;your-group&gt; in the command is the SLATE group you want to use, and &lt;a-cluster&gt; is the name of the target cluster you want to use for your deployment):

 	$ slate secret create submit-auth-token --group <your-group> --cluster <a-cluster> --from-file condor_token=submit-token Successfully created secret submit-auth-token with ID secret_dHiGnjAgR2A